rmrector/script.artwork.beef/src/content/usage/_index.md

 Don't use Artwork Beef's automatic processing with Artwork Downloader's full library mode.
 The results won't be terrible, but they'll step all over each other and take up extra time and network resources.

+It generates a report of changes to [userdata](http://kodi.wiki/view/Userdata)/addon_data/script.artwork.beef/artwork-report.txt.